dupocas/corewallet/README.md

 # corewallet
-A server-side implementation of trust's core wallet built on node and go
+A REST server-side implementation of trust's core wallet built in go